colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-22-59-384380-yom-kippur-a-guide-to-fasting-and-its-significance.md

 ---
 layout: post
-title: ""Yom Kippur: A guide to fasting and its significance""
+title: "Yom Kippur: A guide to fasting and its significance"
 description: " "
 date: 2023-09-20
 tags: [YomKippur, DayOfAtonement]